 — Mike Mutnansky (@MutWEEI) November 6, 2019

-“With five cities voting to allow sports book retail locations, we can continue with the sports betting implementation process, developing a responsible system that engages players and drives revenue for education in New Hampshire,” Charlie McIntyre, executive director, New Hampshire Lottery told In Depth NH.
+“With five cities voting to allow sports book retail locations, we can continue with the implementation process, developing a responsible system that engages players and drives revenue for education in New Hampshire,” Charlie McIntyre, executive director, New Hampshire Lottery told In Depth NH.